reachsunny/OpenLANE_with_Google-Sky130-PDK/README.md

 ![FP-config-vars](/Images/FP-var_settings.png "FP-vars")

-Also the **FP_IO_MODE is 1** that means all the IO pins will be placed randomly, but at an equidistant.
+Also the **FP_IO_MODE is 1** that means all the IO pins even though placed randomly, but will be at an equidistant.

 ![FP-magic](/Images/FP-magic-view1.png "Floorplan magic layout view")